 All library fees for lost or overdue books must be paid as they occur or a block will be placed on registration and transcripts.

-The Buley Library building also houses the Dean's Office of the School of Graduate and Professional Studies, the Graduate Study Lounge, the Information Technology (IT) Department and Help Desk, the Owl Perch Café, the Buley Art Gallery, the Academic Success Center, the Writing Center, the Faculty Development Center, the Center of Excellence on Autism Spectrum Disorders, the Library Science Department, the First Year Experience Office, and the Office for New Student and Sophomore Programs.
+The Buley Library building also houses the Academic Success Center, the First Year Experience Office, the Office for New Student and Sophomore Programs, the Writing Center, the Information Technology (IT) Department and Help Desk, the Owl Perch Cafe, the Buley Art Gallery, the Faculty Development Center, the Center of Excellence on Autism Spectrum Disorders, the Library Science Department, the Dean's Office of the School of Graduate and Professional Studies, and the Graduate Student Lounge.

 The library staff is readily available to help students use information resources.
 Consult the student handbook for additional information regarding library use and regulations.
 For information and hours, call (203) 392-5750.
 The library's home page is: libguides.southernct.edu/home.
-Director of Library Services, Dr. Clara Ogbaa, Telephone: (230) 392-5760.
+Director of Library Services is Dr. Clara Ogbaa.
+Her telephone number is (230) 392-5760.

-This multi purpose athletic facility is the first full-size, artificially surfaced field in Connecticut, accommodating football, soccer, field hockey, and track as well as physical education classes, recreational activities, and intramurals.
-The lighted outdoor complex seats 6,000 and has a synthetic playing surface and track.
+Southern's multi-purpose athletic facility is the first full-size playing field in Connecticut to be constructed with an artificial surface.
+Dow Field seats 6,000 people and accommodates football, soccer, field hockey, women's lacrosse, and track as well as exercise science classes, recreational activities, and intramural.
+The lighted outdoor complex features a synthetic playing surface and track.

 John Lyman Center for the Performing Arts

-Lyman Center features a 3/4 thrust stage as the focal point for its 1,568-seat theater.
-Semicircular in design, Lyman Center provides the setting for both university and public entertainment, as well as for meetings, conferences, and cultural activities.
-Robert Kendall Drama Lab serves as the center for the Theatre Department's instructional program and offers an excellent space for experimental plays and other events.
+The John Lyman Center for the Performing Arts features an open-thrust stage as the focal point for its 1,568-seat theater.
+Semicircular in design, Lyman Center provides the setting for both University and public entertainment, as well as for meetings, conferences, and cultural activities.
+The Robert Kendall Drama Lab, located inside the center, houses the Theatre Department's instructional program and offers an excellent space for experimental plays and other events.

 Moore Fieldhouse and Pelz Gymnasium

-These two major sites offer facilities for preparing students specializing in health, physical education, and recreation.
-Both buildings also provide the setting for comprehensive programs in intercollegiate and intramural athletics.
-James Moore Fieldhouse features a large gymnasium surrounded by a 220-yard track.
-Areas are set aside for basketball and gymnastics, and a third multipurpose area is used for activities such as badminton, tennis, track and field, volleyball, and indoor baseball.
-Adjoining the fieldhouse is an eight-lane swimming pool.
-Other major facilities in the fieldhouse are a physiological development laboratory and a weight room.
-Irma Pelz Gym houses a general purpose gymnasium and a specially equipped gymnasium for gymnastics.
-Classrooms for instruction in health, physical education, and recreation are located in both facilities.
+These two major structures provide facilities for preparing health, exercise science, and recreation specialists as well as for comprehensive programs in intercollegiate and intramural athletics.
+Moore Fieldhouse contains an unusually large gymnasium surrounded by a 200-meter track.
+Areas in the gymnasium are set aside for basketball and gymnastics, and a third multipurpose area is used for a variety of activities, such as badminton, tennis, track and field events, volleyball, and indoor baseball practice.
+Adjoining the fieldhouse is the Bruce Hutchinson Natatorium, an eight-lane swimming pool complex.
+Other major facilities in the fieldhouse are a physiological development laboratory, a comprehensive athletic training room, and a fully equipped weight room.
+Irma Pelz Gym houses a general purpose gymnasium, a specially equipped gymnasium for gymnastics, and a six- lane swimming pool.
+Classrooms for instruction in health, exercise science, and recreation are located in both facilities.